Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 #### Nutrition App Model
 - Within the `nutrition app`:
-   - the `Nutrition model` holds all the data needed for nutrition plan details (available for subscribers only) in the "My profile" page.
+   - the `Nutrition model` holds all the data needed for the nutrition menu details (available for subscribers only) in the "My profile" page.

 #### Subscriptions App Model
 - Within the `subscriptions app`:
-   - the `Plan model` holds all the fields needed to populate the "Nutrition" page which contain the nutrition plan card where users can subscribe to it.
+   - the `Plan model` holds all the fields needed to populate the "Nutrition" page which contain the subscription plan card where users can subscribe to it.

 #### Products App Model
 - Within the `products app`: